NetApp/harvest/README.md

 To start collecting metrics, you need to define at least one `poller` and one `exporter` in your  configuration file.
 The default configuration comes with a pre-configured poller named `unix` which collects metrics from the local system.
 This is useful if you want to monitor resource usage by Harvest and serves as a good example.
 Feel free to delete it if you want.

 The next step is to add pollers for your ONTAP clusters in the [Pollers](#pollers) section of the configuration file.
-Refer to the [Harvest Configuration] Section(#harvest-configuration) for more details.
+Refer to the [Harvest Configuration](#harvest-configuration) Section for more details.

 ## 2. Start Harvest